-Diocese of Bridgeport Catholic Schools are led by highly skilled professionals.
+At the Diocese of Bridgeport Catholic Schools, each of our schools are led by highly skilled professionals and staff to provide our students with skills they can use in and outside the classroom.
 The Office of the Superintendent of Schools has earned invitations from around the country to share best practices in curriculum development.

 From our perspective, a Catholic school provides benefits that ensure a tremendous return on investment: rigorous academics, spirituality and faith woven into a nurturing learning environment and a community that looks after one another.
 You can’t ask for more than that!

 Over A Century of Transforming Lives